Keypirinha/SDK/README.md

 ### Environment Setup

-Once you have opened a terminal, you may want to setup SDK's environment by running the `cmd/kpenv` script.
+Once you have opened a console, you may want to setup SDK's environment by running the `cmd/kpenv` script.

-Particularly it defines `KEYPIRINHA_SDK`, that is the path to the directory of the SDK.
+Particularly, it defines `KEYPIRINHA_SDK`, that is the path to the directory of the SDK.

-It also prepends the `cmd` directory to the `PATH` of the current terminal session.
+It also prepends the `cmd` directory to the `PATH` of the current console session.

 ### Create a Package

+This SDK allows to create the skeleton (i.e. the file and code structure) of your package by running a single command.

 Example: